 Knowledge Management aims to circulate corporate knowledge and store information, making it accessible when needed.

-In order to implement this type of activity, it is necessary to use knowledge management tools that allow you to import all the know-how, search for information and obtain it when required.
+To implement this type of activity, it is necessary to explain knowledge management tools and how to use them to import all the know-how, search for information and obtain it when required.

 1) Capture, store and retrieve information

 To do this, the KMS must import, or create from scratch, the knowledge base from which to extract the required answers and documents at the right time.

 Document management software can automate this import, without the need to rewrite content in a language other than natural language, allowing you to optimize system implementation time.

 2) Indexing and managing knowledge